danmatthews/feedbackbox-php/README.md

-# Simply Satisfied PHP API Wrapper
+# FeedbackBox PHP API Wrapper
 This library is a work in progress, pull requests are accepted with thanks.

 ## Install